trevmo/2018_dscomp/README.md

 It was an interesting exercise, exposing me to a new package and concepts.
 It would be interesting to complete the work at some point and see how it performs compared to the complete TensorFlow model/Grader combo.
 However, that would require access to the full test data set with labels.

 ### Grader class
-Both models rely on a Grader class to perform the actual analysis required by the competition problem statement.
-This class processes the test data, dividing each equation image array into five separate images (corresponding to the numeric digits and mathematical operators comprising the equation).
-It then runs each image through the trained network, predicting the value or operator.
-From there, it checks the accuracy of the complete equation and logs the predicted answer to a file.
+Both models rely on methods from the Grader class to perform the actual analysis required by the competition problem statement.
+The methods in this class processes the test data, dividing each equation image array into five separate images (corresponding to the numeric digits and mathematical operators comprising the equation).
+They then run each image through the trained network, predicting the value or operator.
+From there, the methods check the accuracy of the complete equation and log the predicted answer to a file.

 Initially, I structured the class so that it passed each individiual image to the network for prediction.
 However, this process was painfully slow -- taking 5+ hours to complete the test set of 20,000 equations.
 In order to speed up the process, I restructured it so that it would reshape the test data into a large matrix containing 100,000 images (1 image per row in the matrix / 5 images per equation).
 It would then predict the values for the entire test set in one pass.
 After the computing the predictions, the Grader class would loop over the results to grade each equation.
 This reduced the run time to ~35 minutes, with the bulk of that time spent on processing and reshaping the data.
 With a little more work, I am sure it could be further optimized.